mburnayev/mb_website/README.md

 Create switch to turn on the funk | Swapped switch for subtle tooltip on image hover | ✅ ~~Copy over existing webpage logic as base for funky version~~ | I thought I'd maybe use page routing for the plain and funky pages, but it was easier to use state management instead| ✅
 Rework funky website accordingly | SFX (re)added, BackgroundLines component (re)added (figured out how to use that), flavored text added, funk indicator added | ✅
-Test funky website on different browsers (desktop and mobile) | in progress | - Deploy website | - | ✅
+Test funky website on different browsers (desktop and mobile) | - |  ✅
+Deploy website | - | ✅
-Fix website deployment | It's publicly available, but I get an incompatible Node version error? | ✅ Add vanity URL | Should go up before New Year's Eve | ✅ Add mobile broswer support | - | ✅
+Fix website deployment | ~~It's publicly available, but I get an incompatible Node version error?~~ Website deployment fixed! | ✅
+Add vanity URL | original URL is [mburnayev-website.web.app](mburnayev-website.web.app), but [this one](misha.burnayev.com) will be the one I present and the one people will (usually) see  | ✅
+Add mobile broswer support | - | ✅

 ## Miscellaneous